 Meghan Lee is the visionary, co-founder, and Executive Director of Virtual Science Center (VSC).
 Positioning VSC as a disruptive force in the museum field, Meghan’s goal is to make hands-on learning about science and new technologies a life-transforming educational experience that is accessible to everyone.
 With over fifteen years of experience, Meghan has developed compelling, interactive science and traveling exhibits for some of the most prestigious museums in the country, including the California Science Center, Library of Congress, Great Lakes Science Center, and Experience Music Project.
 She was involved in bringing the first exhibition of Gunther Von Hagens’ BODY WORLDS to the United States, as well as Goosebumps: The Science of Fear, Magic: The Science of Illusion, and The Charles and Ray Eames Retrospective.

 Virtual Science Center is co-founded and chaired by one of Silicon Valley’s leading technology creators, Brendan Iribe.
-Currently the Vice President of PC VR at Oculus, developer of the Oculus Rift virtual reality headset, Brendan advises Virtual Science Center in technology-related content and development, sharing his unique expertise and insight.
+Developer of the Oculus Rift virtual reality headset and formerly Vice President of PC VR at Oculus, Brendan advises Virtual Science Center in technology-related content and development, sharing his unique expertise and insight.
 Brendan represents the industry side of Virtual Science Center’s collaborative model, reinforcing its connection with the tech community to create impactful, one-of- a-kind informal learning experiences.

 Chief Experience Officer